project-akri/akri/docs/end-to-end-demo.md

     ```sh
     kubectl label node ${HOSTNAME,,} node-role.kubernetes.io/master= --overwrite=true
     ```
-1. Akri depends on crictl to track some Pod information and becase Microk8s does not install crictl locally, crictl must be installed and the Akri Helm chart needs to be configured with the crictl path and Microk8s containerd socket
+1. Akri depends on crictl to track some Pod information.
+MicroK8s does not install crictl locally, so crictl must be installed and the Akri Helm chart needs to be configured with the crictl path and MicroK8s containerd socket.
     ```sh
     # Note that we aren't aware of any version restrictions
     VERSION="v1.17.0"